tomkerkhove/promitor/docs/faq.md

 This can be configured in the metric configuration under `azureMetadata`.

 For more information see our ['Metric Configuration' page](/configuration/v1.x/metrics/#metrics).

+## What operating systems are supported?

+As of today, we only support Linux platforms but [we are working to support Windows as well](https://github.com/tomkerkhove/promitor/issues/67).

 ## Is scraping multiple subscriptions supported?